EducationalTestingService/rsmtool/README.md

 * `rsmcompare` -  for comparing two `rsmtool` runs.
 This tool compares two models trained using `rsmtool`.
 It is most commonly used to compare model performance after adding new features.

-## Installation

-Currently, the best way to install RSMTool is by using the `conda` package manager.
-If you have the `conda` package manager already installed, you can skip straight to Step 2.

-1. To install the `conda` package manager, follow the instructions on [this page](http://conda.pydata.org/docs/install/quick.html).

-2. Create a new conda environment (say, `rsmtool`) and install the `rsmtool` conda package by running `conda create -n rsmtool -c desilinguist python=3.4 rsmtool`.

-3. Activate this conda environment by running `source activate rsmtool`.
-You should now have all of the four tools above in your path.

-4. From now on, you will need to activate this conda environment whenever you want to use RSMTool.
-This will ensure that the packages required by `rsmtool` will only be used when you want to run `rsmtool` experiments and will not affect other projects.

-Note that RSMTool only works with Python 3.4 and higher.

 ## Example